DA0-DA0/docs/docs/configuration/voting.md

 # Voting

+A DAO's voting configuration determines the rules of the voting process.
+Things like the passing threshold and voting duration.

+## How to update the voting configuration

-Voting parameters are initially set when you create a DAO.
-Of course you can always modify them later with a [governance proposal](/definitions/proposals) containing the `Update Voting Config` action from the `DAO Governance` category.
+To change the voting configuration of a DAO, you must submit a [governance proposal](/features/proposals/what) containing the `Update Voting Config` action from the `DAO Governance` category.

-If you have multiple choice proposals enabled, you will instead see two different actions, one labeled `Update Single Choice Voting Config` and the other labeled `Update Multiple Choice Voting Config`.
+If you have multiple choice proposals enabled, you will instead see two different actions, one labeled `Update Single Choice Voting Config` and the other `Update Multiple Choice Voting Config`.
+You may configure each proposal type (single and multiple choice) separately, though they should probably be kept in sync so the voting experience is consistent.

-The various parameters are described below.
+## Parameters

+You can update all of these parameters with the action(s) mentioned above at any time.

-## Passing threshold and quorum
+### Passing threshold and quorum

 The **_passing threshold_** is the `Yes` threshold needed to pass a proposal.
 It defaults to majority (i.e. any votes above 50%).
 It sounds simple, but it gets